Infrastructure Providers

 For example, if you have multiple data centers you would run one Bare Metal Infrastructure Provider in each data center with network access to the servers it manages.
 This would also apply if you have multiple network segments in the same data center.

 If you want to run multiple providers connected to on-prem VM providers (e.g. VMware, KubeVirt) you would run one provider per VM management API.
-So even if all providers can reach all platforms they are still segmented per provider credential.
+So even if all providers can reach all platforms they are segmented per provider credential.

 When a static machine is not actively being used in a cluster it is turned off to reduce power consumption and heat in a data center.
 For more information please see the documentation on how to configure a bare metal provider.